dcdpr/did-btcr2/chapters/CRUD-Operations.md

 ##### Requirements {.unnumbered .unlisted}

-The ::genesis bytes:: is a 32-byte [SHA256](https://datatracker.ietf.org/doc/html/rfc6234) hash of an input ::genesis document:: canonicalized using the [JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785).
-The ::genesis document:: is an intermediate representation of a ::initial DID document:: with the identifier values replaced with a placeholder value.
+The ::Genesis Bytes:: is a 32-byte [SHA256](https://datatracker.ietf.org/doc/html/rfc6234) hash of an input ::Genesis Document:: canonicalized using the [JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785).
+The ::Genesis Document:: is an intermediate representation of a ::Initial DID Document:: with the identifier values replaced with a placeholder value.
 The placeholder value MUST be did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 This is ‘did:btc1:’ followed by 60 ‘x’s, one for each character in the method-specific identifier.

-In order for this DID to be updatable, controllers must include at least one verification method with a `capabilityInvocation` verification relationship and at least one ::BTC1 beacon:: service.
+In order for this DID to be updatable, controllers must include at least one verification method with a `capabilityInvocation` verification relationship and at least one ::BTC1 Beacon:: service.

-Controllers may also add content to the ::genesis document::, including keys and services.
+Controllers may also add content to the ::Genesis Document::, including keys and services.

-It is recommended that controllers add at least one ::singleton beacon:: to provide a fallback update capability.
-This ensures the controller can update the DID without reliance on any ::beacon aggregators:: or other parties.
+It is recommended that controllers add at least one ::Singleton Beacon:: to provide a fallback update capability.
+This ensures the controller can update the DID without reliance on any ::Beacon Aggregators:: or other parties.

 ##### Flowchart {.unnumbered .unlisted}